 The Undergraduate Research Courses (VE/VM490) provide undergraduate students opportunities to work with individual faculty members on their research projects.
 The courses allow students to engage in scientific research early during their undergraduate study, and to get prepared for their future academic career in selected engineering fields.
 All undergraduate research courses are 3 credits counted towards graduation as Flexible Technical Elective or General Elective.
-A student may take up to three VE/M490 courses towards graduation, up to 6 credits can be counted in Flexible Technical Elective category.
+A student may take up to three VE/VM490 courses towards graduation, of which up to 6 credits can be counted in Flexible Technical Elective category.
 The courses are graded as A to F and counted in GPA calculation.
 A student may not earn credits for both VE/VM490 and other undergraduate research effort (such as PRP and IPP) with the same research work.
-A faculty member can offer on more than one section of the course in a semester, and each section is capped by 2 students.
-Students must be junior standing or up.
+A faculty member can offer up to two sections of the course in a semester, and leads no more than two students in total.
+Students must be junior standing or above.
 Registration in the undergraduate research courses must be approved by the supervising faculty member.
 The supervising faculty member and the students must schedule at least one meeting per week.
 Students must complete a final research report and additional requirements per supervising faculty member's decision.
 Student performance will be graded by the supervising faculty member based on the satisfaction of above requirements.

 The Participation Research Program (PRP) was created by SJTU.
 It enables students to work one-on-one or as part of a small group of students with faculty members conducting research.
 Students will choose research projects by looking through a catalog of faculty research projects and will then interview for the positions with the faculty researcher.
-Students spend on an average nine to ten hours per week working on their research projects.
-Students participating in the program are also required to attend a biweekly research peer group meeting, meet monthly with a peer advisor, read research-related articles and verify and improve their findings by implementation of algorithms proposed in those articles.
 All first- and second-year Engineering students are eligible to apply for PRP.
 Selection is done on a rolling basis and determined by a student's level of interest in research, academic background, area of research interest and availability of positions.
 For more information, visit the SJTU Academic Affairs Division website.